Shadraze/GibbonEduCoreV26-Nepali_Docker/README.md

 # Be in this directory before running any of these commands!!!

-# To setup and deploy, be in this directory and run:
+# How-to for this project:
-./Deploy.sh
+To run, use: ./Deploy.sh

 NOTE: It can take a while for database to startup, <br>
 during which gibbon might say that it can't connect to the database.